Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties

 In Fig.~\ref{fig:SpFr} the particle content of GBEM matter and corresponding Fock energy contributions is displayed for three scenarios, ``Standard", ``Eff.
 Proton Mass" and ``$\Lambda=2.0$, $g_{\sigma Y}\times 1.9$".
-In the ``Standard" scenario, the first hyperon to appear is the $\Xi^{-}$, at $0.42$~fm$^{-3}$, followed by the $\Xi^{0}$ at $0.91$~fm$^{-3}$.
-Since the latter is above the maximum density reached in any of our model variations it is largely irrelevant.
-This particle content is very different from most other models, which generally find that either the $\Lambda$ or $\Sigma^{-}$ appears first.
-The ``hyperfine'' interaction from one gluon exchange makes the $\Lambda$ more energetically favourable than the $\Sigma^{-}$, providing a source of attraction for the former and repulsion for the latter.
-This has been shown at the Hartree level in the QMC model to suppress the appearance of $\Sigma^{-}$ hyperons in GBEM matter~\cite{Carroll:2010ex}.
-This can also be considered a qualitative explanation for the absence of medium to heavy $\Sigma$ hypernuclei~\cite{Guichon:2008zz}.
-Even though the $\Lambda$ feels attraction, it appears that it cannot compete with the attraction generated by the Fock terms \emdash specifically the tensor part \emdash for the $\Xi$.
-We show in Fig.~\ref{fig:ChemPots} that the $\Lambda$ chemical potential approaches the neutron chemical potential, meaning that it is very nearly energetically favourable for it to appear.
+In the ``Standard" scenario, the first hyperon to appear is $\Sigma^{-}$, at $0.46$fm$^{-3}$, followed by $\Xi^{-}$ at $0.47$fm$^{-3}$.
+The $\Sigma^{-}$ is quickly replaced by the $\Xi^{-}$, which is then followed by the appearance of $\Lambda$ at $0.74$fm$^{-3}$ and then $\Xi^{0}$ at $0.97$fm$^{-3}$.
+Since the latter is above the maximum density reached in any of our realistic model variations it is largely irrelevant.
+We show in Fig.~\ref{fig:ChemPots} that the $\Lambda$ chemical potential approaches and meets the neutron chemical potential, meaning that it is energetically favourable for it to appear.
 On the other hand, for the $\Sigma^{-}$ we see that at low density it is more favourable than the $\Xi^{-}$, while beyond $\sim 0.4$~fm$^{-3}$ this is no longer so.

 Once the full Fock terms are included the results for the standard scenario are no longer consistent with the known values of the phenomenological hyperon optical potentials.
 This is because of a change in the ratio of the scalar to vector coupling, effectively leaving the $\Lambda$ hyperon unbound.
 The additional attraction generated by the Fock terms, especially the $\rho$ tensor contribution, has altered the coupling constants such that the $\omega$ coupling is larger.
 This effect of an increase in the vector coupling is illustrated by the larger maximum neutron star masses, which also correspond to poor results for the hyperon optical potentials.